• Skip to primary navigation

 Tip #4: If making iced jasmine milk tea, using simple syrup to sweeten makes your life easier as you can just sweeten once, after chilling the tea.

 Tip #5: Jasmine tea is very delicate- your milk won't change color much even when the tea is ready.
-If you want a colored drink, such as a green milk tea, you can add a little bit of matcha powder.
+If you want a colored drink, such as a green milk tea, you can add a little bit of matcha powder, or try this Tiger Milk Tea instead.

 A glass of cold jasmine bubble tea with tapioca pearls and an edible flower.